Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

 This is an easy way that helps you in saving yourself from holding inventory, fulfillment, and storage.

 Frequently Asked Questions ( FAQs)

-Why is spreadsheet not an ideal way to manage inventory?
+Why is a spreadsheet not an ideal way to manage inventory?

 What are Dead Stocks?

 Dead stocks are referred to those items that can’t be sold anymore.
-It can be due to different reasons such as the product recall, the expiration date has been passed, or discontinuation.
+It can be due to different reasons, such as the product recall, the expiration date that has been passed, or discontinuation.